kubeshop/botkube-docs/docs/usage/executing-commands.md

 # Executing kubectl commands

 Botkube allows you to execute kubectl commands on your Kubernetes cluster.
 By default, kubectl command execution is disabled.
-To enable this feature, set `executors.<configuration-name>.kubectl.enabled: true` in [Executor configuration](../configuration/executor).
+To enable this feature, set `executors.{configuration-name}.kubectl.enabled: true` in [Executor configuration](../configuration/executor).

 As suggested in help message, to execute kubectl commands, send message in following format in the channel where Botkube is already added or as a direct message to Botkube.

 ```
-@Botkube <kubectl command with or without `kubectl` prefix> [--cluster-name <cluster_name>]
+@Botkube {kubectl command with or without `kubectl` prefix} [--cluster-name {cluster_name}]
 ```

 :::info